axisgroup/evaluation-toolkit/1. Following best practices/README.md

 In their guide on 'Designing Dashboards People Love to Use', Juice analytics break this principle down into 3 succinct steps-

-**Find the core**.
+> **Find the core**.
 Your dashboard should be more than just a lot of data on a screen.
 It should have a core theme based on the essence of the problem.
+>

-**Ask a better question.** Dashboard requirements can quickly turn into a laundry list of unrelated metrics, dimensions,and half-baked analyses.
+> **Ask a better question.** Dashboard requirements can quickly turn into a laundry list of unrelated metrics, dimensions,and half-baked analyses.
 The root of this problem stems from only asking “what would you like to know?”
 Here’s the one follow-up question you need in order to narrow down the list: “What would you do if you knew this information?”
+>

-**Reporting vs. exploration.** For all the things that a dashboard can be, it cannot be a generic analysis tool.
+> **Reporting vs. exploration.** For all the things that a dashboard can be, it cannot be a generic analysis tool.
 It cannot be designed to slice and dice data to explore and answer a new question every time.
 This is a dynamic we refer to as the difference between herding cows and herding cats.
+>
+> Designing Better Dashboards, Juice Analytics

 To sum up, ask the following questions when making decisions-